jan-cieslik/cancer_informatics/docs/ai/qupath_04_ki67_index_in_breast_cancer_tissue.md

 ## Selecting a Hotspot for Ki67 Analysis

 After completing both cell detection and positive cell detection across the entire tumor/epithelial region, you can now focus on identifying a hotspot to calculate the Ki67 index more precisely.
 While QuPath does not automatically highlight hotspots, you can visually select an area that appears to have the highest concentration of Ki67-positive cells.
 Hotspots are typically identified either through manual inspection or semi-automated methods like heatmaps.

-For this tutorial, we will manually select a hotspot, but in the next article, we will explore heatmaps, demonstrating their application in HER2 analysis.

 It’s important to note that this annotation should be placed within the larger annotation of the tumor/epithelial tissue.
 Once the annotation is created, QuPath will automatically calculate and display the number of detected cells along with the percentage of Ki67-positive cells within the selected region.